6 Types of Home Loans Every Buyer Should Know in 2025

 A conventional loan is a mortgage that’s not issued by the federal government.
 There are two types of conventional mortgages: conforming and non-conforming loans.

-A conforming loan meets the guidelines set by Fannie Mae and Freddie Mac.
-You’ll get a conforming loan through a private lender, like a bank, credit union, or mortgage company.
+A conforming loan follows the guidelines set by Fannie Mae and Freddie Mac.
+You’ll get this type of loan through a private lender, like a bank, credit union, or mortgage company.
 Since the government doesn’t guarantee these loans, the requirements are usually stricter.

 As of 2025, the maximum loan amount for a conforming loan is $766,550 in most areas.
 In high-cost counties, the limit can go up to $1,149,825.
 If your down payment is less than 20%, you’ll need to pay for private mortgage insurance (PMI).